-One of the suppliers in the 2021 cobalt survey, an IT hardware supplier, reported three uncertified cobalt smelters in their supply chain.
+Out of the suppliers in the 2022 Cobalt survey, two IT hardware suppliers reported three uncertified cobalt smelters in their supply chain.

-This supplier has been requested to investigate its supply chain to determine, to the best of its ability, whether any cobalt supplied by the uncertified smelters was obtained from any source associated with groups engaged in armed conflict in the Conflict Region(s).
-If this was found to be the case, the supplier was requested to investigate whether any of that cobalt may have been used in the production of any materials that they supplied to Electrolux in 2020 or 2021.
+These suppliers have been requested to investigate its supply chain to determine, to the best of their ability, whether any cobalt supplied by the uncertified smelters was obtained from any source associated with groups engaged in armed conflict in the Conflict Region(s).
+If this was found to be the case, the suppliers were requested to investigate whether any of that cobalt may have been used in the production of any materials that they supplied to the Electrolux Group in 2021 or 2022.

-If such connection to the materials supplied to Electrolux is confirmed, the supplier is asked to do whatever is in its power to eliminate this source of material from their supply chain.
-In doing so, Electrolux has asked the supplier to engage with sub-suppliers to eliminate any non-RMI-certified DRC or Level 3 smelters or refineries from their supply chains.
-At the time of the publication of this report in March 2022, the supplier is investigating the situation and has committed to respond to Electrolux with no undue delay.
+If such connection to the materials supplied to Electrolux Group is confirmed, the suppliers were asked to do whatever is in their power to eliminate this source of material from their supply chain.
+In doing so, Electrolux Group has asked the suppliers to engage with subsuppliers to eliminate any non-RMI-certified DRC or Level 3 smelters or refineries from their supply chains.
+At the time of the publication of this report in March 2023, the suppliers are investigating the situation and have committed to respond to Electrolux Group with no undue delay.